thomas-touhey/cahute/docs/internals/links.rst

         Cahute did not interpret.
 Some details can usually be found in the logs.

-    :param link: Link to the device.
+    :param medium: Link medium to send data to.
     :param buf: Buffer from which to read the data to send.
     :param size: Size of the data to read and send.
     :return: Error, or :c:macro:`CAHUTE_OK`.